cloudflare/cloudflare-docs/products/firewall/src/content/known-issues-and-faq/index.md

 Your application can use these status codes to handle the case of challenges being issued unexpectedly.

-### Does the 'challengeFailed' action accurately represent challenges that users did not pass?
+## Does the 'challengeFailed' action accurately represent challenges that users did not pass?

 No. The `challengeFailed` and `jschallengeFailed` Firewall actions account for observed requests that, under special circumstances, did not pass a challenge.
-However, some failed challenges cannot be traced back to a firewall rule.
+However, some failed challenges cannot be traced back to a Firewall rule.
 Additionally, the Firewall may not have a record of every request with a failed challenge.

 Therefore, consider these actions with caution.
 A reliable indicator is the CSR (Challenge Solve Rate) displayed in **Firewall Rules**, which is calculated as follows: `number of challenges solved / number of challenges issued`.

-### Why don't I see any failed challenges?
+## Why don't I see any failed challenges?
 Why is 'ChallengeIssued' not equal to 'ChallengeSolved' plus 'ChallengeFailed'?

 Users do not complete all challenges.
 Cloudflare issues challenges that are never answered — only 2-3% of all served challenges are actually being answered.